 Southwark Leisure, (2001) – Best Value Youth Service Action & Improvement Plan, London.

 National Youth Agency (1999) Ethics in Youth Work, Discussion Paper, Leicester: National Youth Agency.

 Heather Smith is currently producing study material for the YMCA George Williams College distance learning courses.

 Acknowledgements: This article was first published in Youth and Policy 77 and reprinted here with the permission of the writer and Youth and Policy.

 The picture ‘A password key?’ is by Max (TJ) and is reproduced here under a Creative Commons licence (Attribution-No Derivative Works 2.0 Generic) – flickr – http://www.flickr.com/photos/totallygenius/808187848/

 To cite this article: Smith, H. (2002) ‘Seeking out the gift of authenticity’, Youth and Policy 77, pp. 19-32.
-Also available as an article in the encyclopedia of informal education, http://www.infed.org/biblio/authenticity.htm.
+Also available as an article in The encyclopedia of pedagogy and informal education, http://www.infed.org/biblio/authenticity.htm.

 © Heather Smith 2002